- February 27, 2023

 - The game offers a unique experience by allowing players to ask questions and decide the fate of the character, which adds depth to the gameplay.

-- Markus is portrayed as a relatable and complex character, making players feel invested in his journey and redemption.
+- Markus is portrayed as a relatable character with a compelling backstory, making players feel invested in his journey and redemption.

 - The storytelling is engaging and thought-provoking, encouraging introspection and emotional connection with the characters.